YaleSpinup/spinup-user/README.md

 ### Adding a user

+Note that password authentication is not supported and you have to specify at least one public SSH key (for authorized_keys).
+By default the `/bin/bash` shell is used but you can overide it with `--shell`

 ```
 $ sudo spinup-user add alice
 Paste one or more SSH public keys for this user (hit Enter when done):
 ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIHSp/eBwht3KW6Kf6TQ+GTmubWYiaFfxf0BIKYq+4mDO

+Added user alice
 ```

 ### Listing users